10 Practical Ways To Make A Narcissist Respect You

 Keep your emotional distance from them as you treat them with respect.

-Be on an acquaintance level with friends with those they respect.
+Be on an acquaintance level with those they respect.
 Strengthen your support network, for they fear strong support.

-Being self-respecting means you do not have to seek other people’s opinions to validate your worth.
-Go against your principles to please the narcissist and gain their respect.
+All through this, always stay self-respecting.
+It means you do not seek other people’s opinions to validate your worth.
+Never go against your principles to please the narcissist and gain their respect.

 Keep reminding yourself, “I am fine as I am, and do not need their validation to become better.”